 - Umm Kulthum, an Egyptian singer, songwriter and film actress, who was known for her work between the 1920s and the 1970s.
 The name was suggested by Molouk Ba-Isa (Saudi Arabia), Riana Rakotoarimanana (Switzerland), Yehya Hassouna (United States), David Suttles (United States), Thorayya Said Giovannelli (United States) and Matt Giovannelli (United States).

-Diego Rivera, a Mexican painter and muralist, who was active between the 1920s and 1950s.
-The name was suggested by Ricardo Martinez (Mexico), Rebecca Hare (United States), Arturo Gutierrez (Mexico) and José Martinez (United States).0 of 10 questions complete
+- Diego Rivera, a Mexican painter and muralist, who was active between the 1920s and 1950s.
+The name was suggested by Ricardo Martinez (Mexico), Rebecca Hare (United States), Arturo Gutierrez (Mexico) and José Martinez (United States).

 NASA held another crater naming contest for Mercury, in 2013.